 Information about Medical school education and how to pursue a career as a Cardiologist?

-By now, reader should have great insight into the question - What is a Cardiologist?
-For those of you that are reading this article as prospective Medical students, you could be eager to begin your medical career and plan your journey of becoming a Cardiologist.
+By now, the reader should have great insight into the question - What is a Cardiologist?
+For those of you that are reading this article as prospective Medical students, you could be eager to begin your medical career and plan your journey toward becoming a Cardiologist.
 This starts with being admitted into a medical school such as UMHS.
 Click on the following link and learn more about The University of Medicine and Health Sciences School of medicine in the Caribbean.